c-ares/c-ares/SECURITY.md

 ## Joining the Security Team

-Who is on the security team receiving notices via [c-ares-security@haxx.se)[mailto:c-ares-security@haxx.se)?
+Who is on the security team receiving notices via [c-ares-security@haxx.se](mailto:c-ares-security@haxx.se)?

 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
 It really isn't very formal.
 We basically